-The Environmental Protection Agency (EPA) is approving the regional haze progress report under the Clean Air Act (CAA) as a revision to the Wisconsin state implementation plan (SIP).
+The Environmental Protection Agency (EPA) is approving the regional haze progress report under the Clean Air Act as a revision to the Wisconsin State Implementation Plan (SIP).
 Wisconsin has satisfied the progress report requirements of the Regional Haze Rule.
-Wisconsin has also provided a determination of the adequacy of its regional haze plan with the progress report.
+Wisconsin has also met the requirements for a determination of the adequacy of its regional haze plan with its negative declaration submitted with the progress report.

 FOR FURTHER INFORMATION CONTACT: